 - Every resource is graded so the student is not expected to know anything that has not yet been taught.

-- Multisensory activities, reading and spelling are taught at the same time.
+- Multisensory activities are used to teach reading and spelling at the same time.

 - A highly structured, sequential, cumulative and systematic phonics based learning program.

 8 Essential Components of Nessy Reading & Spelling

 - Phoneme-Grapheme Correspondences